Finitely forcible graphons

 simultaneously for all $1\leq i\leq n$. \end{lemma}

 \begin{proof} It is easy to see that for every $1\leq i\leq n$ the value $d_i(\mathbb{G}(W,n))$ is the sum of $n-1$ independent random variables all taking $1$ with probability $d$ and $0$ with probability $1-d$.
-This implies by Azuma's inequality that
+This implies by the Chernoff--Hoeffding Inequality that

-This means that the probability that there exist at least one number $1\leq i\leq n$ with $|d_i(\mathbb{G}(W,n))/(n-1)-d|\geq\eps$ is at most $2ne^{-(n-1)\eps^2}$. \end{proof}
+This means that the probability that there exist at least one number $1\leq i\leq n$ with $|d_i(\mathbb{G}(W,n))/(n-1)-d|\geq\eps$ is at most $2ne^{-(n-1)\eps^2/2}$. \end{proof}